reedbryan/pride-beats-XR-experience/README.md

 3. Ensure **Passthrough** feature is on.
 4. Build an **APK**.
 5. **Sideload** with **SideQuest**:
-   - Install SideQuest, connect headset (developer mode).
+   - Install SideQuest, connect headset (developer mode must be active).
    - Drag the APK to SideQuest or `adb install -r path/to/PrideBeats.apk`.
    - On the headset: Library → **Unknown Sources** → **PrideBeats**.
 6. **Proximity sensor**: add a small piece of tape over the forehead sensor so the app stays running when the headset is off the face (for demos).